-Exploratory genius can have a childlike side.
+Exploratory genius can enjoy a childlike side.
 Genius is passionate curiosity.

 Creative thinking transcends the purely logical.
-Imagination can transcend language.
+Imaginative poetry can transcend traditional language.
+Enter new dimensions with transcending poetry.

-Clear thinking discovers the freedom to make new connections between things.
+Mind opening poetry discovers the freedom to make new connections between ourselves, others and higher consciousness.

 Imagination flows better when ego is set aside.